The Overlooked Problem of Drug-Receptor Desensitization

 Through public

-education, the bureaucracy can gradually change so that those responsible for safe
+education, the bureaucracy can gradually change so that those responsible for

-and effective drugs can produce better pharmaceuticals.
+safe and effective drugs can produce better pharmaceuticals.
 Bio Balance is

 attempting to lead the way toward this future.

-Richard Lanzara,
+Richard G. Lanzara,

 Ph.D.